+Are lentils bad for dogs?
 One of the keys to good nutrition is moderation, and another is balance.
 Lentils contain a high amount of fiber and protein.
 They also have several critical micronutrients like Vitamin C and several B vitamins.

 Other important minerals like potassium, magnesium, phosphorus, calcium, iron, and zinc also feature in this versatile little legume’s repertoire.

-Lentils take longer to digest due to their high fiber content and complex carbohydrates, which offer a more steady, slow-burning energy to the body.
+When dogs eat lentils, they take longer to digest due to their high fiber content and complex carbohydrates, which offer a more steady, slow-burning energy to the body.

 Associated Health Benefits For Dogs Who Eat Lentils

 Research in canine nutrition is regularly misconstrued and lumped together with human nutritional data.
 Often owners look at health benefits listed and assume that they apply to their own pet but always bear in mind – individual variation.

 The same can be said for are legumes bad for dogs or not.

 When it comes to lentils in dog food, each animal will have a varying degree of benefits depending on its underlying conditions, general health, and the gut microbiome.